-Anyone over eighteen who is personally interested in learning Zen meditation may attend an instruction session held on most Tuesday evenings from 6:45 to 8:30 PM or attend an in depth weekend day and a half seminar held three times a year.
+Anyone over eighteen who is personally interested in learning Zen meditation may attend an instruction session held one Tuesday and one Thursday evening a month from 6:45 to 8:30 PM or attend either a weekend seminar or introductory four week class offered several times a year.
 After having received instruction one is welcome to attend all of the formal meditation periods held at the Zen Center providing you follow the meditation forms carefully.

-A suggested donation of $5 to help support the Zen Center is requested for the initial Tuesday evening instruction session and a donation of one’s own choosing is requested thereafter when attending meditation at the Zen Center.
+A suggested donation of $5 to help support the Zen Center is requested for the initial Tuesday or Thursday evening instruction session and a donation of one’s own choosing is requested thereafter when attending meditation at the Zen Center.
 The donation box is in the foyer.
 More information about getting involved can be found in the Getting Started section.

 A more thorough introduction to Zen practice and training at the ZCD is found through our Introductory Seminars on Zen Buddhism.
 These one-and-a-half day events are conducted several times a year.
 We also offer a four week series covering the same material with a weekly opportunity for practice together.
 Both formats include lectures about Zen Buddhism, question-and-answer periods, detailed zazen instruction and zazen practice.
 Completing a seminar or class is the first step in becoming a member of the center, and opens up more practice and training opportunities.
 Information about membership can be found in the Membership section.

 A Thousand Hands Unlimited